 - The S4S Save Action associated with the Sitecore Experience Form can push the form data to Salesforce with, or without, Sitecore analytics.
 The latter option applies to mapped Salesforce lead or contact records only.
 If this is required the Sitecore editor can check the ‘Push Sitecore Analytics” checkbox.
 Note that, the S4S Salesforce package needs to be installed to host the Sitecore analytics details.

 With the form data and the visitor's web browsing behavior visible in Salesforce, the salesperson is well placed to initiate an informed dialogue with the visitor, having gained an insight into their needs, based on their browsing activities.
 If the visitor returns and continues exploring the website in the future, S4S will update Salesforce with the real-time analytics.

-There are even more great S4S features that let you interact with website visitors in a multitude of ways.
+There are even greater S4S features that let you interact with website visitors in a multitude of ways.
 These will be described in a later article.